-I started off this pregnancy with fatigue.
+This pregnancy started off with intense fatigue.
 I would fall asleep in the middle of the day and then again at 8 pm for the night.
-Then at around 6 weeks, this fatigue disappeared.
+Then at around 6 weeks, the fatigue disappeared.

 But my breasts became and stayed engorged.

-Dave and I started talking about trying for a 3rd child around Thanksgiving ’15.
+Dave and I started talking about trying for a 3rd child around Thanksgiving 2015.
 I always wanted to have a girl in the mix of our family.
-I felt this year was probably the last chance we had to give it a good shot.
+I felt like the last chance we had to give it a good shot.

 My personality can be pretty neurotic.
-I could tell I would obsess for 9 months about the health of the baby due to my age regardless of a clear CVS test.
+I knew I would obsess for 9 months about the health of the baby due to my age regardless of a clear CVS test.
 So I thought if we are going to try, we need to get the show on the road!

-I wished we had planned for another pregnancy a year or two after my second son Jake was born.
-But at that time, I was in baby hell with 2 littles, 18 months apart.
-Perpetually in a dirty t-shirt with cargo pants and pony tail, I was frazzled.
+I wish we had planned for another pregnancy a year or two after my second son Jake was born.
+But at that time, I was in baby hell with 2 littles that were 18 months apart.
+Perpetually in a dirty t-shirt with cargo pants and ponytail, I was frazzled.
 Dave and I swore we were done having kids.